netsight/netsight.cloudstorage/README.rst

 To enable transcoding, you first need to create a specific S3 bucket to save the transcoded files.
 This specific S3 bucket must be called like the one used to store the files, but ended in "-transcoded".
-If you S3 bucket will be called "netsight-cloudstorage-plone-storage", you need to create a new bucket called "netsight-cloudstorage-plone-storage-transcoded".
+If you S3 bucket is called "netsight-cloudstorage-plone-storage", you need to create a new bucket called "netsight-cloudstorage-plone-storage-transcoded".